BurpTech/burp-dimmer/MANUAL.md

 #### Reset button functions

 - Press to reboot the device
-- Press and hold for 2 seconds to toggle the Access Point network mode
+- Press and hold for 2 seconds to query the current network mode
-  - The status LED will flash once
+  - The status LED will flash once and after the button is released it will flash the following numbers of times
+    - 1 - Normal mode
+    - 2 - Access point mode
+    - 4 - Off
-- Press and hold for 5 seconds to start WPS Config network mode
+- Press and hold for 5 seconds to toggle the Access Point network mode
   - The status LED will flash twice
-- Press and hold for 10 seconds to toggle the WiFi on/off
+- Press and hold for 10 seconds to start WPS Config network mode
   - The status LED will flash 3 times
-- Press and hold for 20 seconds to restore factory settings
+- Press and hold for 20 seconds to toggle the WiFi on/off
   - The status LED will flash 4 times
+- Press and hold for 30 seconds to restore factory settings
+  - The status LED will flash 5 times

 ## Network modes